mkefiles/TSG-Master-Repo/README.md

 ### Project 8
 This is a *backend* project that uses Spring (and Spring Modulith) as well as RabbitMQ.
 This challenge also uses some basic Unit Tests with Mockito and JUnit.
 See Project Overview for project-specific information.

+### Project 9
+This is a *full-stack* project that uses Spring for the back-end, Kafka (alongside Postgres), PostgreSQL for the database and React for the front-end.
+Note that there are, also, unit tests with Mockito, MockMVC and JUnit in the API / Consumer code-base.